World’s largest virtual agentic engineering & quality conference

 14. Microsoft Intune

 Microsoft Intune is a cloud‑based MDM and endpoint management platform that manages mobile devices alongside other endpoints through a unified portal.
 This mobile device management tool supports Android, iOS, macOS, and Windows devices, allowing administrators to configure device settings, enforce compliance policies, and deploy mobile applications across devices.
+It integrates natively with Microsoft Entra ID (formerly Azure AD), tying device compliance to identity-based conditional access.

 Key features: